 Do you want to succeed as a writer?
 Have humility but don’t let it take you where determination and confidence can’t reach you.

 What Is Humility?

-Webster defines humility as "freedom from pride or arrogance".
+Webster defines humility as "freedom from pride or arrogance."
 Dr. Austin in Psychology Today describes the humble person as one who "keeps her accomplishments, gifts, and talents in a proper perspective.
 She has self-knowledge, and is aware of her limitations as an individual and as a human being.
-But humble individuals are also oriented towards others, they value the welfare of other people and have the ability to "forget themselves" as well, when appropriate."
+But humble individuals are also oriented towards others, they value the welfare of other people and have the ability to 'forget themselves' as well, when appropriate."

 Humility is not thinking you or your work is perfect.
 It is not expecting praise for all you do.
 It is realizing you can always improve and that other people are as talented if not more so than you are.

-How to Increase It Within Yourself
+How to Increase Humility Within Yourself

 So, how do you do this?
 How can you increase humility within yourself?
 Here are a few ideas:

 - Praise Other People: Look at what others do well.
 If you cooked a dish for a potluck dinner, don't expect everyone to praise your dish.
 Go to others and praise them for their delicious dishes.
 Make it about anyone but you.